 Orange Light Blinking Three Times per Second

-If your Nespresso machine blinks three times per second, then it’s time for descaling.
+This light signal is pretty much the same as the previous one.
+However, if your capsule container is already empty, it can mean that your Nespresso needs descaling.
 This means there’s a mineral buildup inside, which affects the water flow and overall quality of your coffee.

 Unlike the cleaning program, descaling can’t be paused or stopped at your request.
 Even if you unplug it from the wall, you won’t be able to interrupt the program.
 The machine will simply start a descaling process all over once you turn it back on.

 The descaling process lasts about 20 minutes, so don’t start it if you’re in a rush to brew a cup.
-As for how to start this program, there are step-by-step instructions in the next section.
+As for how to start this program, I prepared detailed instructions for you below.

 Light Alternates Blinking Orange and White Three Times Then Steady On

-This is yet another indicator that your Nespresso machine needs descaling.
+This is yet another descaling alert.
 But in this case, that should be done ASAP.